-The high data rate (on average 315 GB per night) and the large size of the individual files (256.7 MB) makes it a significant challenge for an individual user to cope with the rigours of the data reduction.
+The high data rate (on average 315 GB per night) and the large size of the individual files (256.7 MB) makes it a significant challenge for an individual user to cope with the data reduction challenges.
 The VISTA raw data are available via the ESO archive.
-In the case of the ESO Public Surveys high-level data products are also available via the ESO archive.
+High-level data products (i.e. photometry, catalog with object classification and derived physical parameters, etc.) are also available via the ESO archive for the ESO Public Surveys.